iterative/dvc.org/static/docs/command-reference/checkout.md

 The execution of `dvc checkout` does the following:

-- Scans the `outs` field values in DVC-files to compare with the data files or a directories currently in the <abbr>workspace</abbr>.
+- Scans the DVC-files to compare vs. the data files or directories currently in the <abbr>workspace</abbr>.
 Scanning is limited to the given `targets` (if any).
 See also options `--with-deps` and `--recursive` below.

-- Missing data files or directories, or those with checksums that don't match any DVC-file, are restored from the <abbr>cache</abbr>.
+- Missing data files or directories, or those that don't match with any DVC-file, are restored from the <abbr>cache</abbr>.
 See options `--force` and `--relink`.

 By default, this command tries not to copy files between the cache and the workspace, using reflinks instead, when supported by the file system.
 (Refer to